 Who are they for?

-The classes are designed to be suitable for everyone, from complete beginners to experienced cooks who would like to learn some new recipes.
+The classes are suitable for everyone – from complete beginners to experienced cooks who would like to learn some new recipes, and of course how to put the nutrition theory into practise!

 What do they cover?

-We offer a range of hands-on, kitchen-based cookery classes, each focused on a different theme.
-These are designed to help people living with HIV to develop their understanding of nutrition and food skills, in order to:
+Each of the five classes covers a slightly different theme.
+They are specifically designed to help people living with HIV develop an understanding of nutrition and food skills in order to:

-Each class is led by our friendly chef and nutritionist and will include recipes and information on a specific issue, such as:
+Each class is led by our friendly chef and specialist dietitians, and the topics covered are;

-- shopping and eating well on a budget
+- How to shop and eat well on a budget

 "I found them extremely useful and educational, and great fun.
 A big thank you to the nutritionist who laid to rest many food myths.
 A big thank you too to Luis (the chef) for his brilliant delivery.
 His knowledge of food and how to combine ingredients is phenomenal."